stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 green life were always the keynote of the scene.
 Hills were low and sparse, and usually displayed signs of volcanic forces.

   Of the animals I saw, I could write volumes.
-All were wild; for the Great Race&rsquo;s mechanised culture had long since done away with domestic beasts, while food was wholly vegetable or synthetic.
-Clumsy reptiles of great bulk floundered in steaming morasses, fluttered in the heavy air, or spouted in the seas and lakes; and among these I fancied I could vaguely recognise lesser, archaic prototypes of many forms&mdash;dinosaurs, pterodactyls, ichthyosaurs, labyrinthodonts, rhamphorhynci, plesiosaurs, and the like&mdash;made familiar through palaeontology.
+All were wild; for the Great Race's mechanised culture had long since done away with domestic beasts, while food was wholly vegetable or synthetic.
+Clumsy reptiles of great bulk floundered in steaming morasses, fluttered in the heavy air, or spouted in the seas and lakes; and among these I fancied I could vaguely recognise lesser, archaic prototypes of many forms--dinosaurs, pterodactyls, ichthyosaurs, labyrinthodonts, rhamphorhynci, plesiosaurs, and the like--made familiar through palaeontology.
 Of birds or mammals there were none that I could discern.

   The ground and swamps were constantly alive with snakes, lizards, and crocodiles,